nihaue/TRex/README.md

 <img src="https://raw.githubusercontent.com/nihaue/TRex/master/Docs/Images/PackageIcon.png" align="right" />
 QuickLearn's T-Rex Metadata Library enables you to quickly write Web API applications that are readily consumable from the Logic App Designer.
-It is implemented as a set of .NET Attributes that you can use to decorate methods, parameters, and properties, and a set of filters for [Swashbuckle](https://github.com/domaindrivendev/Swashbuckle) that use those attributes to override the [swagger](http://swagger.io/) metadata generation.
+It is implemented as a set of .NET Attributes that you can use to decorate methods, parameters, models and properties, and a set of filters for [Swashbuckle](https://github.com/domaindrivendev/Swashbuckle) that use those attributes to override the [swagger](http://swagger.io/) metadata generation.